-To get a compliance certificate, go to your local IRS office at least 2 weeks before you leave the United States and file either Form 2063 or Form 1040-C and any other tax returns that have not been filed as required.
+To get a certificate of compliance, go to your local IRS office at least 2 weeks before you leave the United States and file either Form 2063 or Form 1040-C and any other required tax returns that have not been filed.
 The certificate may not be issued more than 30 days before you leave.
-If both you and your spouse are aliens and are leaving together, both of you must go to the IRS office.
+If both you and your spouse are aliens and both of you are leaving the United States, both of you must go to the IRS office.